PostHog/posthog.com/contents/handbook/strategy/strategy.md

 * We have seen demand for experimentation capabilities, but the value of experiments are heavily constrained by the quality of the hypothesis people can generate from diagnosing causes

-## What are the high level needs of our target audience?
+## What are the needs of our target audience?

 At a very high level these are the core needs to solve for and some examples of what that might look like in practice.